bcgov/ols-geocoder/bc-location-services/batch-geocoder-registration.md

 If you don't have a BC IDIR account and are in an agency outside of core goverment (e.g., crown corporation, local or federal government, local health authority, university), here are the steps to registration and access:

-1. Request access using the [Data Services Client Hub](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/7/create/15)
+1. Request access by opening a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/7/create/15)

 2. If you don't have an active bceid account, please register for a basic BCeID account at https://www.bceid.ca/